zeena-taste/Maze-of-truth/README.md

 Mask of truth is a top-down puzzle game inspired by RPG style games.
 You navigate a maze and try to escape Created with the help of my team in a 48 hour Global Game Jam

-Download game file from itch.io or github run the html code and run the game.html file
+Download game file from itch.io or github run the html code and run the game.html file Downloadble version of the game here https://drive.google.com/file/d/1HKGqwznrOQRWJ5xgIthSKmpr2HTDw3Wz/view?usp=sharing, run the GAME.exe file

 Game instruction:
 - use WASD to move